The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy dressing.

 Another time saver is to complete some of the steps while waiting for the potatoes to boil.
 Peel and chop the eggs at this time, and the other ingredients if you didn't previously.

-The best potatoes are gold potatoes.
+The best potatoes are Yukon golds.
 Some will tell you red potatoes are best because they hold their shape better, but I like a little bit of "mash" in my potato salad.
-Do not use Russet potatoes unless that's your only choice, as they will be too mushy.
+Do not use Russet potatoes unless that's your only choice, as they will be too mushy texture.
 New or baby potatoes don't do well in this recipe, either.

 No. Do not peel or cut your potatoes before boiling or you may end up with waterlogged potatoes.
 You do not want watery potato salad, which is why I keep my potatoes sealed in their skins while boiling then peel and cut them after they've cooled a few minutes.
 The peel easily removes with just your fingers.